bsideproject/palette-api-server/README.md

 # 📝 Summary

-Two developers, two designers, two front developers, and two back-end developers formed a team, aiming to launch a product within 12 weeks, and experienced planning, design, development, and release a product.
+Two developers, two designers, two front developers, and two backend developers formed a team, aiming to launch a product within 12 weeks, and experienced planning, design, development, and release a product.

-At the planning stage, opinions were gathered on a journal application, and there were already various journal applications in the market.
-Our team took the concept in the form of an exchange diary shared by two people to make a difference.
+At the planning stage, we deicided to make a mobile journal application, and there were already various journal applications in the market.
+Our team took the concept of an exchange diary shared by two people to differentiate.

 # 🌟 Key Function